jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 ##### Task analysis for procedural knowledge

 Booth (2011) suggests task analysis as a strategy for decomposing one's own expert procedural knowledge and thereby reacquainting oneself with the topic from a beginner's perspective.
-Specifically, she suggests task analysis as a way

-- Schulman, 2002 referenced by Alonso et al. (2008)
+##### Schulman's learning process stages

+Alonso et al. (2008) characterize Schulman's learning process model (2002) as having the following stages, representing different degrees of mastery that an objective may specify:

+- engagement and motivation
+- knowledge and understanding
+- performance and action
+- reflection and critique
+- judgement and design
+- commitment and identity

 ##### Examples

 From Diamond (2008, pp. 135-136):

-- __Government.__ When given a major decision made by a governmental leader, you will be able to identify the major factors that the leader had to consider and discuss why the action was taken and what apparent trade-offs were made.
+- *__Government.__ When given a major decision made by a governmental leader, you will be able to identify the major factors that the leader had to consider and discuss why the action was taken and what apparent trade-offs were made.*
-- __Economics.__ Demonstrate graphically and explain how a change in expectations will affect the loanable funds market.
-(Begin with an appropriately labeled graph that represents the initial equilibrium.)
+- *__Economics.__ Demonstrate graphically and explain how a change in expectations will affect the loanable funds market.
+(Begin with an appropriately labeled graph that represents the initial equilibrium.)*
-- __Management.__ Identify (based on readings, case studies, and/ or personal  experiences) those activities that are most likely to distinguish effective, well-managed technology development programs from ineffective programs.
+- *__Management.__ Identify (based on readings, case studies, and/ or personal  experiences) those activities that are most likely to distinguish effective, well-managed technology development programs from ineffective programs.*
-- __Statistics.__ When given two events, you will be able to determine whether they are independent or whether there is a relationship between them (that is, one event affects the probability of the other).
-On the basis of this determination, you will be able to select and use the appropriate rules of conditional probability to determine the probability that a certain event will occur.
+- *__Statistics.__ When given two events, you will be able to determine whether they are independent or whether there is a relationship between them (that is, one event affects the probability of the other).
+On the basis of this determination, you will be able to select and use the appropriate rules of conditional probability to determine the probability that a certain event will occur.*
-- __Religion.__ When given a definition of the term _religion,_ you will be able to identify which of the following characteristics is emphasized: feeling, ritual activity, belief, monotheism, the solitary individual, social valuation, illusion, ultimate reality, and value
+- *__Religion.__ When given a definition of the term _religion,_ you will be able to identify which of the following characteristics is emphasized: feeling, ritual activity, belief, monotheism, the solitary individual, social valuation, illusion, ultimate reality, and value.*
-- __Music.__ On hearing musical selections, you will be able to identify those that are examples of chamber music and be able to identify the form, texture, and makeup of the ensemble.
+- *__Music.__ On hearing musical selections, you will be able to identify those that are examples of chamber music and be able to identify the form, texture, and makeup of the ensemble.*
-- __Art.__ When shown a print, you will be able to identify whether it is a woodcut, an etching, or a lithograph, and you will be able to list the characteristics on which this identification was based.
+- *__Art.__ When shown a print, you will be able to identify whether it is a woodcut, an etching, or a lithograph, and you will be able to list the characteristics on which this identification was based.*
-- __Psychology.__ When given a case study, you will be able to identify whether it describes a case of schizophrenia and, if it does, which of the following schizophrenic reactions are involved: hebephrenic, catatonic, or paranoid.
+- *__Psychology.__ When given a case study, you will be able to identify whether it describes a case of schizophrenia and, if it does, which of the following schizophrenic reactions are involved: hebephrenic, catatonic, or paranoid.*